THE THIRD UNIVERSAL TRUTH: Everything is connected

 It’s just like the story of King Alfred’s axe, the one that survived for centuries with two new heads and three new handles along the way.
 The consciousness that formed the tumour keeps replacing those cells, like a mafia family that lasts longer than the lifetime of any of its members.
 Old science sees DNA as original cause, but DNA is the instruction code, not the instructor.
 The instructor is consciousness.
 Which comes first, the happiness or the smile?
 The sadness or the tears?
 (For more on how we create our lives, you’ll need to go to the article on the first universal truth here.)

 I can’t claim to be speaking logically.
 Logic is dispassionate; whereas the universe is a giant passion, and nothing exists that is not an expression of that passion.
 Logic is a cold line with no branches; whereas the universe is a multitude of cross-connections.
 The human brain alone has more cross-connections between its neurons than there are grains of sand in all of the beaches of the earth, combined.
-Einstein said that any proposition arrived at by purely logical means is devoid of reality.
+Einstein understood that.
+He said that any proposition arrived at by purely logical means is devoid of reality.

 Think of a word—say, axe—and ask yourself what it means.